SamMBurke/Rubiks-Cube/README.md

 # Rubiks-Cube
 This is a 2D functioning 3x3 Rubiks Cube that I am developing from scratch.

+All code regarding the cube and the game as of right now are in the 'main.cpp' file.
+All other files are either miscellaneous or blank.

 The goal of this project is to further my skills as a software developer, particularily in C++.

 As of right now, I have developed a fully functioning Rubiks Cube which responds to commands from the user, moving the faces according how a real 3x3 Rubiks Cube would work.